chunhuili/cpvalidate/README.md

 ## Register/Override Rule

-Another way to use custom validation rule is to create a class extending `Rakit\Validation\Rule`.
+Another way to use custom Cpvalidate rule is to create a class extending `Chunhuili\Cpvalidate\Rule`.
 Then register it using `setValidator` or `addValidator`.

 For example, you want to create `unique` validator that check field availability from database.